Skip to main content

 Key Project Elements

-• Replacement of an old and outdated traffic signal controller and cabinet at the intersection of Park Street and San Jose Avenue.
+3. Replacement of an old and outdated traffic signal controller, cabinet, and conduits at the intersection of Park Street and San Jose Avenue.

 Project Schedule

-Project Design is anticipated to be complete by Fall 2025, with construction expected to be completed in Summer 2026.
+Project Design is anticipated to be complete by Early 2026, with construction expected to be completed in Fall 2026.

 Contact Information